-What impact does it have on your teenager and why do you think that impact is less important than the rule?
+What impact does it have on your teenager and why do you think that impact on them is less important than the impact on the family?

-The following are some examples of good and bad reasons.
+The following are some examples of good ideas and bad reasons.

 |You must finish your homework.||Your grades are falling.
 You need to raise them.||I want you to have a good education and getting good grades helps you get into college.|

-In general, good reasons involve genuine concern for the well-being of your teenager or the family, not a desire to control or be in charge.
+In general, different reasons involve genuine concern for the well-being of your teenager or the family, not a desire to control or be in charge.

-If you don’t have a good reason, then you should re-examine why it is so important for them to listen to you and own it.
-If you want control, admit it.
+If you don’t have a good reason, then re-examine why it is so important for them to listen to you and own it.
+If you want to have control, admit it.